who we are

 Since we began in 2004, beekeeping has become more and more popular but also more and more challenging.
 We lose many hives over the Winter and have to replace them each Spring.
 Despite the challenges, we really love what we do and hope to continue for many years to come.

-After losing our longtime location in North Lawndale in 2012, we are now located at three apiaries, or bee farms as we like to call them.
+After losing our longtime location in North Lawndale in 2012, we are now located at several apiaries, or bee farms as we like to call them.

 Schulze & Burch Biscuit Company in Bridgeport is home to about 20 hives, the green rooftop of Christy Webber Landscaping hosts several hives, 12 hives are located in Back of the Yards near 51st and Racine and 2 hives are at Patchwork Farms on West Chicago Avenue.
 We have been tending the bees and harvesting raw honey from chemical free beehives since we started and with the help of these two businesses, we can continue our work.